 As my family picked up the pieces left in the wake of my mother's death, I had to start preparing to have a baby.
-I was huge, and even my big gest maternity clothes weren't fitting any more.
+I was huge, and even my big maternity clothes weren't fitting any more.
 My due date came and went.
 I got bigger.
 It was getting dangerously close to Christmas, and still no baby.
-I did not want to go into labor on Christmas!

 Finally, my doctor suggested I have a cesarean section because the baby was too big to deliver normally.
-And so, my son, Cassidy Rain Bell, was born exactly five weeks after I lost my mom on December 21, 2001 at 9:13 a.m.
+And so, my son, Cassidy Rain Bell, was born exactly five weeks to the minute after I lost my mom on December 21, 2001 at 9:13 a.m.
 He weighed ten pounds, and fifteen ounces.
 That's one big boy!

 And that's where my life has taken me so far.
 I have just started my 12th year of teaching sixth graders at Clarke Middle School.
-I work half days now so I can spend more time with Rain.
-I am also finis hing my Masters degree in Instructional Technology at UGA this semester.
-After J graduate, I hope to relax and enjoy being a half time teacher, half time mom for the rest of the year.
+I work half time now so I can spend more time with Rain.
+I am also finishing my Masters degree in Instructional Technology at UGA this semester.
+After that, I hope to relax and enjoy being a half time teacher for the rest of the year.

-[I'm not sure where my future is headed.]
+I'm not sure where my future is headed.
 I have learned many things in life.
 One of the most important lessons I learned was one that my mom taught me after she died.
 My mother's sister told me that Mom once said to her, "I love my life!"
 That pure, simple statement is the way that everyone should feel all the time, even when it gets tough.
 When it's good, or when it's bad, life is really all that we have.
 We might as well enjoy it while we can.